alextim/astro-lib/packages/astro-webmanifest/README.md

 | `sizes`   | `String` |    No    | Space-separated image dimensions.
 Syntax on [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link#attr-sizes) |
 | `type`    | `String` |    No    | Media type of the image                                                                                                      |
 | `purpose` | `String` |    No    | Space separated list of image purposes (`IconPurpose` type).
 See on [W3C](https://w3c.github.io/manifest/#purpose-member)    |

+:bulb: If icon entry `sizes` property has value `any` or contains more then one size (`96x96 128x128`) in that case such entry will be excluded from automatic generation.

 For `Image`, `Shortcut`, `RelatedApplication`, `ProtocolHandler` look on content of [index.ts](https://github.com/alextim/astro-lib/blob/main/packages/astro-webmanifest/src/index.ts).
 Also you can find the detailed descriptions on [W3C](https://w3c.github.io/manifest/) and [MDN](https://developer.mozilla.org/en-US/docs/Web/Manifest).